fusion5/x86-64-linux-cpu-trap-flag/README.md

 executes; this is used, for example, by IDE debuggers to execute programs step by step, highlighting the relevant line of source code.

-The repository contains two programs that demonstrate this behaviour in Linux: one is written in assembly code (demo\_asm) and the other mostly in C code (demo\_c).
+The repository consists of two programs that demonstrate this behaviour in Linux: one is written in assembly code (demo\_asm) and the other mostly in C code (demo\_c).

 For this README file some familiarity with C code, assembly language and Linux is assumed.